 This addition in SAP Business One version for SAP HANA is much more graphical approach to what-if cash flow forecasting.
 It allows users to divide and concur.
 You could take out a variable like the outgoing balance and instantly see what the affect is on the graphic and the report, so you can refine the report to look at expense only for example.

 Export Your Data to Microsoft Excel for Even More Analysis

 SAP Business One version for SAP HANA also gives users the ability to further export their data once a report has compiled the results for even more analysis.
 In the case of the ‘Cash Flow Forecast’, users simply need to click the ‘Export’ button in the bottom right corner of the report when they are finished configuration and defining a time frame.

 See a Demo of Advance Cash Flow Reporting in SAP Business One Version for SAP HANA

-For a more in-depth look at advanced cash flow forecast in SAP Business One version for SAP HANA, watch the recent Vision33 TOTAL Care Wednesday Webchat hosted by Vision33’s SAP Business One Ambassador Carl Lewis.
+For a more in-depth look at advanced cash flow forecast in SAP Business One version for SAP HANA, and to access many other useful SAP Business One resources, watch the recent Vision33 TOTAL Care Wednesday Webchat hosted by Vision33’s SAP Business One Ambassador Carl Lewis.

 Check out additional sessions of our HANA Difference Series below!